fionashenbayh/digital_dictatorship/tutorials/Geometry_of_texts.md

 ---
 layout: page
-title: Geometry of Texts
+title: Vectorizing Texts
 permalink: /tutorials/Geometry_of_texts/
 parent: Tutorials
 nav_order: 2
 ---

-# The Geometry of Texts
+# Vectorizing Texts

 When computers "read" texts, they aren't reading them the same way that humans read texts.
 A key task of the researcher is thus finding a way to convert the complexity of human language into terms that a computer can actually understand.

-This is what "natural language processing" means --- converting human-readable language to computer-readable language such that the computer can "understand" the content of texts in a way that a human wood.
-This process involves re-representing texts as vectors and matrices, wherein the numbers of each represent some quantity of a text, such as the frequency of certain words in a document or corpus.
+This is what "natural language processing" means --- converting human language to computer language such that the computer can "understand" the content of texts in a way that a human would.
+This process involves transforming texts into vectors (or matrices).
+Text vectors are just quantitative representations of texts; e.g., the numbers might represent the frequency of certain words in a document or corpus.

 In this lesson, we will learn how to: